 Create New Account

 Enter your email address to create your account

 INTPs are logical, analytical, objective, independent individuals who are focused on exploring possibilities.
 They can come across as detached and indifferent initially, but once you get to know them, you will see their easy-going and casual side.

-INTPs are quick to identify root issues, problems, inconsistencies, flaws and are able to conceptualize and initiate long term strategic, innovative plans and solutions to solve these problems.
+INTPs are quick to identify root issues, problems, inconsistencies, flaws and can conceptualise and initiate long-term strategic, innovative plans and solutions to solve these problems.